sathyamvellal/shenv/README.md

 #### An example (for bash)

 There are three associative arrays that ShEnv uses. `variables`, `aliases` and `functions`.
-You can use them as shown below -
+You populate these in the `envinit` function (as specified above).
+Like so -

 ```bash
 variables[FILE]='$ENV_ROOT/file.txt'